TeamSolenopsis/TemplateRepo/README.md

 # TemplateRepo
-Use this repo as a template when creating a new repo for a package
+Use this repo as a template when creating a new repo for a package.
+Make sure to check the box: include branches.